The costs involved in letting a property

-Unless there is no gas supply to the property, landlords are required to give a valid gas safety record to each tenant before the tenancy starts to show that the properties meet the legal requirements and also within 28 days of any further legally required check taking place during the tenancy term.
+Unless there is no gas supply to the property (including no communal gas boiler within a block of flats), landlords are required to give a valid gas safety record to each tenant before the tenancy starts to show that the property meets the legal requirements and also within 28 days of any further legally required check taking place during the tenancy term.
 This also applies if heating or hot water is supplied by a boiler in another part of the building.

 A landlord must ensure that the electric installation within the property is safe and provide a copy of a satisfactory Electrical Installation Condition Report (EICR) to each tenant before any new tenancy, renewal tenancy or statutory periodic tenancy starts.
-From 01st April 2021 all privately-rented properties will need to have a satisfactory EICR in place.
-An EICR is valid until the end date show on the certificate; this is usually 5 years, but can be shorter depending on the condition of the installation.
+All privately rented properties must have a satisfactory EICR in place for the duration of the tenancy.
+An EICR is valid until the end date shown on the certificate; this is usually 5 years, but can be shorter depending on the condition of the installation.

-Energy Performance Certificates (EPCs) also need to be kept up-to-date.
+Energy Performance Certificates (EPCs) must also be given to tenants at the point of marketing.
 Each EPC is valid for ten years, and they cost an average of between £60 and £120.
-If the property is to be let under an assured shorthold tenancy then the efficiency rating for property must be between A-E, unless an exemption applies and the property is listed on the PRS Exemption Register.
+If the property is let under an assured shorthold tenancy, the efficiency rating for property must be between A-E, unless an exemption applies and the property is listed on the PRS Exemption Register.

 The risk of unpaid rent, during a tenancy, or no rent coming in due to the property being empty between tenancies, can be mitigated by only expecting to receive around 90% of the total potential rent throughout the course of a year.
 Many landlords will budget for this contingency, and may also purchase a rental protection policy.
 This type of policy may insure against rent arrears, or for the loss of potential rent due to damage caused by the last tenants which prevents immediate re-letting of the property.